JayH5/frombot-design-doc/docker-tags.md

 In the first case, the `:2.7.13-slim` tag part is actually ignored by Docker and it just uses the digest hash-- so the tag is fairly meaningless. :-/

-Whether the Docker tags are mutable or immutable, the repo that defines the Dockerfile still needs to be updated in some way so as to trigger a new build.
-This should be automated.
+Whether the Docker tags are moving targets or not, the repo that defines the Dockerfile still needs to be updated in some way so as to trigger a new build and doing this manually is a pain.